tej-pitt/DSA-Python-/README.md

-# DSA-Python-
+# DSA-Python

-A collection of Data structures and algorithms in Python from Ken Lambert book, that I learned and implemented.
+A collection of Algorithms in Python I code from various Internet resources, and understand logic from wikipedia.

+Find the best way to code it, quick and small.